Art-of-WiFi/UniFi-API-browser/README.md

 Support for UniFi OS-based controllers (UniFi Dream Machine Pro) has been added with version 2.0.7.
 When adding the details for a UniFi OS device to the `config/config.php` file, please make sure not to add a port suffix or trailing slashes to the URL.

-### Extending the dropdown menu
+### Extending the Collections dropdown menu

-Since version 2.0.0 you can extend the dropdown menu with your own options by adding them to the `config.php` file.
+Since version 2.0.0 you can extend the Collections dropdown menu with your own options by adding them to the `config.php` file.

 Here's an example:
 ```php
 /**
  * adding a custom sub menu example